Akaroa Marine Reserve

-The Akaroa Marine Reserve is a marine reserve covering an area of 512.15 ha at the entrance to the Akaroa Harbour in New Zealand.
-It was approved in 2013 after a lengthy campaign, and established in 2014.
+Akaroa Marine Reserve is a no-take marine protected area covering 512.15 ha at the entrance to Akaroa Harbour in New Zealand.
+The marine reserve was approved in 2013 after a lengthy campaign, and established in 2014.
+The adjacent Akaroa Taiāpure occupies the rest of the harbour and was established earlier.

-The history and outcomes of this marine reserve overlap with the Akaroa Taiāpure and the concept of kaitiakitanga.

-Ecology and terminology
+Marine reserve and taiāpure

-The harbour as a whole has considerable natural values and fauna of the inner and outer harbour differs.
-There are pressures on the ecology from human activity such as settlements on the edge of the harbour and there is land and water-based industrial activity.

-The marine reserve is a no-take zone.
+Akaroa Marine Reserve and the nearby Pōhatu Marine Reserve are no-take zones.
+The harbour as a whole has considerable natural values, and the fauna of the inner and outer harbour differs.
+There are pressures on the ecology from human activity, such as settlements on the edge of the harbour, and land and water-based industrial activity.
+The marine boundary of Akaroa Marine Reserve is almost entirely surrounded by Akaroa Taiāpure, which occupies the rest of the harbour and the ocean coast between the Akaroa and Pōhatu reserves.

 The taiāpure is a local fishing co-management tool for the harbour, which has customarily been of special significance to the hapū as a source of food for spiritual and cultural reasons.
 The taiāpure was established over 90 percent of the harbour in February 2006.
 It allows Te Rūnanga o Ngāi Tahu (tribal council) and other fisheries stakeholders to have a say in how the harbour is managed.
-All fishing can continue in taiāpure according to rules and regulations.
+Fishing can continue in taiāpure, subject to rules and regulations.

 The taiāpure complements the reserve (the remaining 10% of the harbour), as does Pōhatu Marine Reserve just outside the harbour entrance, in Pōhatu / Flea Bay, plus Lyttelton Harbour's Port Levy Mātaitai Reserve and Rāpaki Mātaitai Reserve.
 A mātaitai is a permanent reserve created in areas of traditional importance to Māori for customary food gathering.

-The two marine reserves are total no take areas, whereas the taiāpure and mātaitai are fishing enabling and not about the protection of marine life.
+The two marine reserves are total no-take areas, whereas the taiāpure and mātaitai are fishing enabling and not about the protection of marine life.
 Indeed, the tangata tiaki (marine guardian) has the power to override fishing regulations, and moreover, the taking of kelp by one pāua farmer is enshrined in the taiāpure legislation.
 The Akaroa Taiāpure Management Committee is a non-elected group largely made up of Ngāi Tahu representatives and a range of fisheries interest groups, including recreational, commercial, marine farmers and marine tourism operators.
 This committee has no control over the number of recreational anglers, hence no control over the total number of fish and shellfish taken.